MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 Yes, while you are modernizing your legacy sites, you can test IE mode configured applications on Microsoft Edge.
 To accomplish this, you can run Microsoft Edge with the `--ie-mode-test` command line flag.
 Make sure that there are no other Microsoft Edge instances running.
 Then you can select **Settings and more** (the ellipses icon ...) **> More Tools > Open sites in Edge mode**.

-### Can I use "View in File Explorer" in SharePoint Online with IE mode?
+### Can I use "View in File Explorer" in SharePoint Online on Microsoft Edge?

-Yes, if this option works in standalone Internet Explorer 11 it will work in IE mode.
 Starting with Microsoft Edge version 95, you can enable the **View in File Explorer** capability for SharePoint Online Modern Document Libraries.
 For this experience to be visible and work for your users, you will need to enable the Microsoft Edge ["Configure the View in File Explorer feature for SharePoint pages in Microsoft Edge"](/deployedge/microsoft-edge-policies#configureviewinfileexplorer) policy and update your SharePoint Online tenant configuration.
 Learn more: [View SharePoint files with File Explorer in Microsoft Edge - SharePoint in Microsoft 365 | Microsoft Docs](/SharePoint/sharepoint-view-in-edge).

 However, rather than use the View in File Explorer option, the recommended approach to managing files and folders outside of SharePoint is to [Sync SharePoint and Teams files with your computer](https://support.microsoft.com/office/sync-sharepoint-and-teams-files-with-your-computer-6de9ede8-5b6e-4503-80b2-6190f3354a88?ui=en-us&rs=en-us&ad=us) or [Move or copy files in SharePoint](https://support.microsoft.com/office/move-or-copy-files-in-sharepoint-00e2f483-4df3-46be-a861-1f5f0c1a87bc?ui=en-us&rs=en-us&ad=us).